 One of my most prized possessions is my lemon, orange and clementine trees.
 All lovingly grown from saplings many moons ago.

 Marmelade is, therefore, the answer.
-This recipe is super easy, spiced with cinnamon and star anise, which help pop the citrus flavour and give it a festive feel, and you don’t need a clementine tree.
+This recipe is super easy and spiced with cinnamon and star anise, which help pop the citrus flavour and give it a festive feel.
+You don’t need a clementine tree.
 Grab a bag from your local market and make a batch as Christmas gifts.

-Finely slice the clementines and lemons, put the pips into a muslin bag.
-Add the cinnamon and star anise and gently boil for one and a half to two hours.
-Remove the muslin bag (SQUEEZE muslin bag juices back into the fruit), remove the spices and cook the fruit with equal sugar; MAX 20 minutes.
+Finely slice the clementines and lemons, and put the pips into a muslin bag.
+Add the cinnamon and star anise, and gently simmer for 1.5 to 2 hours.
+Remove the muslin bag (squeezing the muslin bag juices back into the fruit).
+Remove the spices and cook the fruit with an equal amount of sugar for a maximum of 20 minutes.
 Leave it to settle, and bingo, you can bottle your marmalade.

-We spread it on soda bread, heavenly, ‘Christmas Morning on Toast’ 🎄 perfectly scented with a strong citrus flavour.
-Not sugary.
-By all means, swap clementines for mandarins, tangerines, kumquats or satsumas.
+We spread it on soda bread, heavenly, ‘Christmas Morning on Toast’ 🎄, perfectly scented with a strong citrus flavour.
+It’s not sugary.
+By all means, swap clementines for mandarins, tangerines, kumquats, or satsumas.
 Here is a helpful link to understand the difference between them.

 As well as a Festive Clementine Marmalade, we will soon be bringing clementine cake and clementine salsa to the Wild Epicurean🍊